-The Consortium provides research and data resources to the community of stakeholders connected to early childhood education (ECE) research in New Hampshire.
+The Consortium provides research and data resources to the community of stakeholders connected to early care and education (ECE) research in New Hampshire.

 The Consortium team can also assist with your specific data needs related to NH ECE.
 Contact us to learn more about: